ldakhoa/GistHub/CONTRIBUTING.md

 ## Add new Module

 1. Create the new module by `swift Packages/PackageGenerator.swift <Package Name>`
-2. Drag new module to GistHub.xcodepro
+2. Drag new module to `GistHub.xcodeproj`

 ## Resolve all Modules